man-group/ArcticDB/README.md

 ## Documentation

-The documentation for ArcticDB is contained elsewhere and is in the process of being ported to this repository.
+The source code for the ArcticDB docs are located in the [docs](https://github.com/man-group/ArcticDB/tree/master/docs) folder, and are hosted at [docs.arcticdb.io](https://docs.arcticdb.io).

 ## License

-ArcticDB is released under a [Business Source License 1.1 (BSL)](https://github.com/man-group/ArcticDB/blob/c11ed9a257661e18a80e39482d35a0c260514d94/LICENSE.txt)
+ArcticDB is released under a [Business Source License 1.1 (BSL)](https://github.com/man-group/ArcticDB/blob/master/LICENSE.txt)

 BSL features are free to use and the source code is available, but users may not use ArcticDB for production use or for a Database Service, without agreement with Man Group Operations Limited.